 Le Pantheon stands in the middle of the Pantheon Square (Place du Pantheon).
-The closest Paris metro station from Le Pantheon is Luxembourg on RER B.
+The closest Paris metro station to Le Pantheon is Luxembourg metro station on RER B.

 During the 1789 revolution, the Abbey was closed down and the relics were profanated.
 The 18th century Sainte Genevieve Church, replacing the old Abbey church, was turned into a memorial to illustrious Frenchmen.

 The relics of Sainte Genevieve (picture) are now housed in the close by Saint Etienne du Mont Church.

 Le Pantheon now functions as a secular mausoleum and houses among others the remains of Pierre and Marie Curie, the physicists who discovered radioactivity, Voltaire, Rousseau and Victor Hugo, three famous French writers and philosophers.